jkchr1s/spotirius-android/README.md

 #Excuse the mess...

 The user interface is very clunky at the moment.
 Please excuse the mess as the application is under heavy development.
+It's best to install the apk, sign in, quit the app, and relaunch.
+If you don't, it won't see existing playlists when you add a channel.
+This is on my to-do list.

 #Getting Started